ZZKer/YHtWtG-Randomizer/README.md

 Install:
  -  Make sure Python is installed
- -  Make sure You Have to Win the Game is installed and played at least once (to initialize folders)
+ -  Make sure You Have to Win the Game on Steam is installed and played at least once (to initialize folders)
  -  Unzip YHtWtG_Campaign.zip into C:\Users\[your user name]\Documents\my games\You Have to Win the Game\Maps
- -  Place RandomizeYHTWTGv1_1.py and randomBase.map into the same folder as above
+ -  Place RandomizeYHTWTG.py, randomBase.map, & Rooms_randomBase.xml into the same folder as above
  -  That's it! :D

 To Run:
  -  Just double click the .py file and enter a seed number.
 The new map will appear in your map list in-game.

 The Future:
- -  treasure/orb inter-randomization
  -  teleporter randomization
  -  room randomization
+ -  start randomization
+ -  magic word randomization?
  -  maybe even bell and enemy randomization
+ -  Hardmode and glitch logic options